schizoakustik/glitchtools/README.md

 `framerepeater file frames_to_keep frame_to_repeat trailing_frames repetitions`

-The Framerepeater takes five arguments, the first being the file, and then:
+The Frame Repeater takes five arguments, the first being the file, and then:
 * the number of frames to keep before repeating
 * the frame to repeat
 * the number of additional frames to repeat
 * the number of repetitions to make

+#### Random Frame Repeater

+`randomrepeater file`

+The Random Frame Repeater takes one argument, the file on which to perform the Random Frame Repeating.
+Currently it is hard coded to perform 100 repetitions of taking a random non-keyframe and repeating it somewhere between 1 and 50 times.
+This one is taken directly from the [short AviGlitch guide](https://ucnv.github.io/aviglitch/).

 ## Development